About the British Tapestry Group

 Weaving - Ros BryantWeaving - Ros Bryant

-In 2005 five tapestry weavers, Ros Bryant, Janet Clarke, Beryl Hammill, Shirley Ross and Nicola Wheeler, met to discuss how to promote tapestry weaving, help weavers liaise more closely and support fellow British tapestry weavers.
+In 2005 five tapestry weavers, Ros Bryant, Janet Clark, Beryl Hammill, Shirley Ross and Nicola Wheeler, met to discuss how to promote tapestry weaving, help weavers liaise more closely and support fellow British tapestry weavers.
 With tapestry weaving being largely an individual activity, often done in isolation, communication between weavers could be spasmodic.
 Tapestry weaving was also in decline, with fewer courses available and few exhibitions.

 They set up the British Tapestry Group and organised two exhibitions over the next few years.
 ‘Tapestry Today’ was held at the Machpelah Works in Hebden Bridge in July 2006, followed by 'Tapestry 08' in Halifax, funded by the Arts Council.
 Since then the British Tapestry Group has grown from strength to strength, providing a network and forum for beginners and established practitioners, helping to raise awareness of and promote tapestry weaving in Britain and internationally.